China National Highway 318

-China National Highway 318 (G318) runs from Shanghai to Zhangmu on the China-Nepal border.
-It is the longest China National Highway at 5,476 km in length and runs west from Shanghai towards Zhejiang, Anhui, Hubei, Chongqing, Sichuan, and ends in Tibet Autonomous Region.
+China National Highway 318 (G318) is a trunk road in China that runs east-west from Shanghai in East China to Zhangmu on the China-Nepal border.
+It is the longest of the China National Highways at 5,476 km in length and runs west from Huangpu District, Shanghai towards Zhejiang, Anhui, Hubei, Chongqing, Sichuan, and ends in Tibet Autonomous Region.
 From Lhasa to Zhangmu it is also called Friendship Highway.